-We have two ways of collecting students to access the Outside Hours School Care service, either by walking or via buses.
+We have two ways of collecting students to access the Outside Hours School Care service, either by walking or via centre vehicles.

 Students from Glen Dhu Primary School will walk from the school at a ratio of 1 Educator per 15 children.
-On wet weather days, children are transported by a Centre bus at a ratio of 1 Educator per 10 children.
+On wet weather days, children are transported by a Centre vehicle.

-We currently collect children from the following schools, either via Maxi Taxis or Centre Buses at a ratio of 1 Educator to 10 Children;
+We currently collect children from the following schools, either via Maxi Taxis or Centre Buses;

 - East Launceston Primary School